Leaving the abuse

 How to get a place in a refuge

 Call the Freephone 24-hour National Domestic Violence Helpline on 0808 2000 247 and they will help you find spaces in refuges across the UK.
-The police and social services can also put you in touch with a refuge.
+The police, social services and housing advice at your local council can also put you in touch with a refuge.

 I want to stay in my own home

-Along with legal measures to exclude an abuser, other steps may be taken to help make the home safer, such as:
+Along with legal measures to stop the abusive person coming into your home, other steps may be taken to help make the home safer such as: